Personal Loan Fees Explained: Your Guide

 Key considerations

-- Charged regardless of extra repayments
+- Usually charged regardless of additional repayments

 Early repayment fee